 Spray Repellent On Your Own Clothing

-Some permethrin sprays are effective for up to 60 days or 6 washes.
-Deet or picaridin will have to be applied to clothes more often.
+Some permethrin sprays are effective for up to 60 days or six washes.
+DEET or picaridin will have to be applied to clothes more often.

-Don’t forget to apply deet or picaridin to any bare skin for a complete protection.
+Don’t forget to apply DEET or picaridin to any bare skin for complete protection.

 Does Color Make A Difference?

 Yes, research has shown that color can make a difference.
-The first mode of search for a mosquito is the vision, especially in daylight hours.
+The first mode of search for a mosquito is vision, especially during daylight hours.
 As they fly very close to the ground, they can find targets by looking for things that contrast with the horizon.

-In general, mosquitoes seem to be more attracted to dark clothes than to white clothes.
-People dressed in dark colors, black, brown, red will be more attractive.
+In general, mosquitoes seem to be more attracted to dark clothes than white clothes.
+People dressed in dark colors, black, brown, and red, will be more attractive.
 Choose light-colored clothing – white, beige, or khaki.
-These colors also reflect heat so they will keep you cooler, which is a good thing as it will help you avoid some of the clues a mosquito looks for.
+These colors also reflect heat, so they will keep you cooler, which is a good thing as it will help you avoid some of the clues a mosquito looks for.

 What Clothes Should You Wear To Avoid Mosquito Bites?

-If you feel too hot in these types of clothes, then repellent treated clothes are the best solution.
+If you feel too hot in these clothes, then repellent-treated clothes are the best solution.
 You can either buy pre-treated clothes or spray them yourself.

-The best solution is probably clothes treated with permethrin and deet or picaridin applied to any bare skin.
-Always follow label directions when using repellents.
+The best solution is probably clothes treated with permethrin.
+Then apply a DEET or picaridin mosquito repellent to any bare skin.
+Always follow label directions when using insect repellents.
 You can also check the EPA to see other repellents they recommend.

 Wearing clothes like these can be good protection from mosquito-borne disease when in a mosquito-infested area.
 A head net is often overlooked; they are effective, light, easy to pack, and relatively cheap.

-If it’s your own garden, the first action should always be to eliminate any standing water to stop mosquitoes from breeding.
+In your garden, the first action should always be to eliminate any standing water to stop mosquitoes from breeding.
 If there is any water you can’t eliminate, use a mosquito dunk.
-This will kill all mosquito larvae and prevent reinfestation.
-But, don’t fall into the trap of buying useless ultrasonic repellent devices.
+This will kill all mosquito larvae and prevent re-infestation.